weilingx46/workshop-vuejs-ws/README.md

     },
 ~~~~

-These functions will be called from button clicks as specified in the ``index.html`` file.
+We can set on click methods on our controls to call these functions.
+Add `v-on:click="punch"` to the Punch button in game controls in your ``index.html`` file.
+Connect the restart function similarly.

 ## Summary / What you Learned